bak89/logo_bakhg1/README.md

 ### How it works:

-Modify the build.properties file with what you want to parse
+Modify the build.properties file with what you want to parse, just the filename (e.g.: "filename=demo")

 From command line launch:
 ```
 ant clean
 ant parser
 ant compile
+ant run
 ```